steelbreeze/state.js/docs/state-5.0.0.md

 **Returns**: `Transition`, The new transition object.

+## Class: PseudoStateKind
+An enumeration of static constants that dictates the precise behaviour of pseudo states.

+Use these constants as the `kind` parameter when creating new `PseudoState` instances.

+**Initial**: `number` , Used for psuedo states that are always the staring point when entering their parent region.
+**ShallowHistory**: `number` , Used for psuedo states that are the the starting point when entering their parent region for the first time; subsiquent entries will start at the last known state.
+**DeepHistory**: `number` , As per `ShallowHistory` but the history semantic cascades through all child regions irrespective of their initial pseudo state kind.

 ## Class: PseudoState
 An element within a state machine model that represents an transitory Vertex within the state machine model.